sst/guide/_posts/2022-07-19-remixsite-construct.md

 The new [`RemixSite`]({{ site.docs_url }}/constructs/RemixSite) construct makes it easy to deploy [Remix](https://remix.run) apps to AWS.

-Remix is a frontend focussed framework that delivers modern web experiences but by relying on web standards.
+Remix is a frontend focused framework that delivers modern web experiences but by relying on web standards.
 The SST community has been looking for a way to deploy a Remix app with SST.

 Recently, [Sean Matheson](https://twitter.com/controlplusb) put together [a very comprehensive PR]({{ site.sst_github_repo }}/pull/1800) implementing an SST construct that would deploy a Remix app.